About

 education and collaboration to learn more about

-Aotearoa’s oceanic manta rays.
+Aotearoa’s oceanic manta and spinetail devil rays.

 Mark Erdmann, 2017